spettersson/splunk4patientprivacy/data_onboarding_guide.md

 This data provides context about employees, including:
 1. User-Account Mapping – Which user accounts are linked to which employees.
-2. Work-related information - An employee’s role, assigned care provider and work unit, employment status (start date/termination date), and organization-issued ID.
+2. Work-related information - An employee’s role, assigned care provider and department, employment status (start date/termination date), and organization-issued ID.
 3. Personal Information – Coverspersonal details such as first and last name, home city, postal code, address, and government-issued ID.